How to Use Base64

 Data URLs

-Embedding images directly in HTML/CSS
+Embedding images and files directly in HTML/CSS

 data:image/png;base64,iVBORw0KGgoA...